jessicazhu06/Deciphering-the-Spectrum-of-Biomedical-Knowledge/README.md

 ## Project Overview

-This project develops a comprehensive pipeline for analyzing drug-target interactions through text mining of PubMed data.
+This project develops a comprehensive pipeline for analysing drug-target interactions through text mining of PubMed data.
 It integrates advanced text mining techniques with network analysis to identify novel drug targets and investigate polypharmacological interactions.

 ## Repository Structure